 Pay no more than £2 on our buses

-Yorkshire bus firm Coastliner today confirms the Government-supported £2-a-trip ‘Price Drop’ fare cap is to continue throughout its network linking Leeds and York with the North Yorkshire Coast until October.
+East Lancashire bus firm Transdev today confirms the Government-supported £2-a-trip ‘Price Drop’ fare cap is to continue throughout its network until further notice.

-Customers making longer distance journeys across Transdev’s network can look forward to making the biggest savings this summer and beyond with the £2 ‘Price Drop’ fare cap, including on these popular one-way Yorkshire trips:
+Customers making longer distance journeys across Transdev’s network can look forward to making the biggest savings this summer and beyond, including on these popular one-way Lancashire trips:

 Transdev Commercial Director Paul Turner said: “We are delighted to continue our participation in this extended fare cap, not least because we have seen record-breaking numbers of customers choosing to travel with us already, with every likelihood that this will continue.

-“On some of our most popular routes, including our Yorkshire flagship The 36 between Ripon, Harrogate and Leeds, we’ve seen double-digit percentage growth in customer numbers – with especially strong gains on our longer interurban routes like Coastliner and Witchway, where the savings are most significant.
+“On some of our most popular routes, including our North West flagship Witchway express between Burnley, Rawtenstall and Manchester, we’ve seen double-digit percentage growth in customer numbers – with especially strong gains on our longer interurban routes like Witchway, where the savings are most significant.

-“We currently work with many attractions, including castles and museums, cafes and tea rooms, plus we offer discounts on our City Sightseeing open-top bus tours in York, all with a Transdev Treats voucher available free from the bus driver at the start of a journey with us.”
+“We currently work with many attractions including Towneley Hall in Burnley, to offer half price entry for those who travel by bus with us.
+There are many more including castles and museums, cafes and tea rooms, plus discounts on open-top bus tours in Manchester, all with a Transdev Treats voucher.”

 Transport Secretary Mark Harper said: “Taking the bus is the most popular form of public transport, and millions of people rely on these vital services every day.

 “That’s why we are investing half a billion pounds to help people save money amid cost of living pressures and continue to level up transport in all parts of the country, doing our bit to help halve inflation and grow the economy.”